 The name of the game is to be inspired, to pick up ideas from others and to absorb them inside you!
 To develop your own work!
 Everyone of us is different – the secret is to have confidence to be YOU.

 Doing double page spreads in my A4 moleskine is a lot of fun and certainly great to see in real life.
-They don’t translate as well to the limitation of a 640 pixel width blog post… so I am including 2 crops of my sketch so you can see the details.
+They don’t translate as well to the limitation of a 700 pixel width blog post…

 The above ‘in progress’ photo reveals that I was working with paint initially and there are quite a number of parts of this sketch that I like very much – examples of watercolour working its own magic on the page.
 This seems to happen a lot more often when the paint goes down before the lines… and in fact this would be a theme of the first workshop coming up real soon….